 If you are a member of a religious group that depends on prayer for healing, contact the office of the Vice President of Student Services in the Student Services Center (2nd Floor) for exemption procedures.

 Attention Board of Governors Fee Waiver Students: Beginning fall 2006, all students will be charged the health fee.
 This fee will no longer be waived for students who are eligible for a fee waiver.
 If you have any questions, contact the Financial Aid Office.

 Health Fee Exemptions

-Los Angeles Community College District policy exempts the following students from paying the student health fee: (a) students who depend exclusively on prayer for healing in accordance with the teaching of a bonafide religious sect, (b) students who are attending classes under an approved apprenticeship training program, (c) non-credit education students, (d) students enrolled in District colleges exclusively at sites where student health services are not provided, (e) students who are enrolled in District colleges exclusively through Instructional Television or distance education classes, (f) students who are enrolled in District colleges exclusively through contract education.
-Students exempted under the provisions of (b) and (d) above are eligible to receive the services of the college health program; all other exempted students are not eligible to receive the services of the college health program.
+Exempted from the payment of these fees are: (a) students who depend exclusively on prayer for healing in accordance with the teaching of a bona fide religious sect, (b) students who are attending classes under an approved apprenticeship training program, (c) noncredit education students, (d) students enrolled in District colleges exclusively at sites where student health services are not provided, (e) students who are enrolled in District colleges exclusively through Instructional Television or distance education classes, (f) students who are enrolled in District colleges exclusively through contract education, (g) students admitted as Special Part-time Students (K-12) or Special Summer School Students under the provisions of Board Rule 81001.01 or 81001.02.
+Students exempted under the provisions of (b), (c), or (g) above are eligible to receive the services of the college health program; all other exempted students are not eligible to receive the services of the college health program, unless they opt to pay the fee.
+Students taking only online or distance education classes can come to the Business Office to pay the respective semester health fee and will be able to receive the services of the college health program.

 A parking pass is required to park in any parking lot.
 Students may purchase a parking pass to park in any designated student parking lots on campus from the Business Office.
 Purchase of a parking permit does not guarantee a parking space, only the opportunity to park in an appropriate lot if spaces are available.